 1. St. Davids Cathedral, Gatehouse, Treasury and Bishop’s Palace.
-St. David chose this wild beautiful cathedralgoodpeninsula as the site of his monastery in the 6th century and you will find his shrine in the Cathedral, which nestles almost hidden in a grassy valley beneath our little city.
+St. David chose this wild beautiful peninsula as the site of his monastery in the 6th century and you will find his shrine in the Cathedral, which nestles almost hidden in a grassy valley beneath our little city.
 Discover the history of St. David and why, in medieval pilgrimage, two trips to St Davids was equal to one to Rome.
 The St Davids Cathedral Festival during the last week of May features national and international musicians, orchestral and choral works as well as various recitals.
 Throughout the year the Cathedral showcases music from local and visiting choirs and musicians.
 Adjacent to the Cathedral stand the magnificent ruins of the medieval Bishop’s Palace, well worth a wander and if you’re visiting us in August enjoy the Arts Players in their evening performances set in the ethereal backdrop of the Bishop’s Palace – just remember your blankets (and on occasions brollies).

 2. Oriel y Parc Landscape Gallery/St Davids Visitor Centre – Oriel y Parc, a unique collaboration between the National Museum Wales and Pembrokeshire Coast National Park Authority, is an A class international gallery which includes a collection of Graham Sutherland’s unique vision of the Pembrokeshire landscape.
 Watch the artist in residence and get creative, making your own masterpiece in the discovery room or as part of a workshop.
 The St Davids Visitor Centre has a wealth of information about the local area and what’s on as well as a café open for breakfast and lunches.

-3. Take an invigorating RIB (rigid inflatable boat), or a relaxing boat trip around Ramsey Island – the Ramsey island boat tripstunning RSPB island.
+3. Take an invigorating RIB (rigid inflatable boat), or a relaxing boat trip around Ramsey Island – the stunning RSPB island.
 Birdlife, seals, porpoises and hidden coves await you.
 In particular, puffins can be seen off the mainland in June and the largest breeding seal colony in the British Isles (lots of baby seals) in September.
 Landing on Ramsey Island you can get close up to the many species of nesting sea birds on Britain’s highest sea cliffs, look out for choughs and peregrine falcons, or some of the resident red deer high up on the cliffs.

 4. For the brave try Coasteering, pioneered in St Davids.
 An invigorating way to experience the wildlife and scenery of the Pembrokeshire coastline up close as you work your way around the coast by climbing, rock hopping, cave exploring and cliff jumping!!
 Or why not learn to surf at Whitesands or Newgale or kayak/paddle board round the coastline?
 For those who prefer to stay dry there are plenty of climbing opportunities.